ASACT/miniconf2025/pages/speakers.md

 Drug development is a highly complex process involving substantial investment and long cycle time in a complex regulatory and commercial environment.
-Pharma R&amp;D has been facing major challenges in the past decades, due to e.g. substantial increase of drug development cost, high failure rate, high economic pressures and regulatory hurdles.
-With the advancement of AI and machine learning, coupled with the availability of multiple sources of data including clinical trial and real world data, data science has the potential of improving the productivity of Pharma R&amp;D, particularly in evidence generation of clinical drug development.
+Pharma R&D has been facing major challenges in the past decades, due to e.g. substantial increase of drug development cost, high failure rate, high economic pressures and regulatory hurdles.
+With the advancement of AI and machine learning, coupled with the availability of multiple sources of data including clinical trial and real world data, data science has the potential of improving the productivity of Pharma R&D, particularly in evidence generation of clinical drug development.
 In this talk we will discuss some challenges of clinical drug development and provide examples of data science applications, such as treatment compliance, disease modeling, patient